- What Is a Project Plan?

 12. Report Your Progress

 Your ultimate goal is to ensure a successful project for your stakeholders.
 They’re invested, and will not be satisfied twiddling their thumbs without looking at project status reports to track progress.
 By constructing a work breakdown structure (WBS) during the project planning phase you can break down the project for them so that they understand how your project plan will be executed.
 Keeping stakeholders informed is important to manage their expectations and ensure that they’re satisfied.
-Having regular meetings where you present progress reports are a great way to show them that everything is moving forward as planned and to field any questions or concerns they might have.
+Having regular planning meetings where you present progress reports are a great way to show them that everything is moving forward as planned and to field any questions or concerns they might have.
 Your stakeholder management plan will specify how you’ll engage stakeholders in the project.

 How to Create a Project Plan with ProjectManager